typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 problems in case you want to release resources.

-Just like `attempt` (from `MonadError`) can materialize thrown errors, we have `onCancelRaiseError` that can materialize cancelation.
-This way we can detect cancelation and trigger specific logic in response.
+Just like `attempt` (from `MonadError`) can materialize thrown errors, we have `onCancelRaiseError` that can materialize cancellation.
+This way we can detect cancellation and trigger specific logic in response.

 As example, this is more or less how a `bracket` operation can get implemented for `IO`: